Authorisation procedures in the construction industry

 Informal planning is a creative process without limits

-"In terms of building law, there is always formal planning, which is clear and explains what can be placed where and how.
+"Building law requires formal planning, which is clear and explains what can be placed where and how.
 On the other hand, there is informal planning," says Radounikli, "and here we have almost complete freedom and can be creative.
 That is the driving force, the creative process, to which there are no limits.
 Everything that goes into this informal planning from citizens' initiatives, workshops and event formats must have the same seriousness as the formal planning".

 "In the time it takes to develop something, something is already being created," adds Siems.
 "I have to take that just as seriously as the final product.
 Think small and flexibly so that I can also change it."